-Note: We know that the six angles of any regualr hexagon are equal in size and add to 360 degrees.
-So each angle is 1/6 of 360 degrees which is 60 degrees.
+Note: We know that the six interior angles of any regular hexagon are equal to 120 degrees.

 You now have two lines of your hexagon.

 Step 4: Using your ruler, measure the length of your hexagon side on BOTH of these lines, and mark.

 Step 6: Your hexagon is the shape contained between the six points of intersection of these six lines.

 Step 7: Using a heavier line connect the six points to finish your construction.

 A quick check to ensure your hexagon is accurate, is to measure all side lengths with your ruler.
 If you have done it correctly all sides will measure the same!

-The 3d Figures a Kindergarten through sixth grade student is most likely to deal with are the Hexagonal Pyramid, and Hexagonal Prism.
+The 3d Figures a Kindergarten through sixth grade student is most likely to deal with are the Hexagonal Pyramid and Hexagonal Prism.

-The use of coloring sheets allows your child to start experimenting with hexagons.
-A great first step is to encourage your child to color in shapes adjacent to eachother with the same color, until their shape starts to look like 'something'.
+The use of coloring sheets allows your child to start experimenting with triangles.
+A great first step is to encourage your child to color in triangles adjacent to each other with the same color, until their shape starts to look like 'something'.